When you sit down to watch a movie and find that Netflix keeps pausing, it can ruin your evening.

 Method 14: Upgrade your Router

-If you have upgraded your internet speed but are still using an older router, you may wish to check what the maximum download speed of your router is.
+If you have upgraded your internet speed but are still using an older router, you may wish to check your maximum download speed.

-If you have a 1 Gbps connection but your router only supports speeds of 100mbps then this will cause a bottleneck and could explain why the Netflix app keeps pausing.
+If you have a 1 Gbps connection, but your router only supports speeds of 100mbps, then this will cause a bottleneck and could explain why Netflix keeps pausing.

 Conclusion

-If you have followed the guide, then you would have been successful in reducing the pausing of the Netflix app on your content device.
+If you have followed the guide, you would have successfully reduced the pausing of the Netflix app on your content device.

 We hope that you enjoy pause-free playback.